 That stress response can negatively influence learning and behaviour, particularly in children/adolescents who still have growing brains and need to sustain attention for longer periods of time at school.Children and adolescents need effective self-regulation tools.
 When feelings are not managed very well, our thinking and concentration is impaired.

-In essence, learning to apply mindfulness strategies helps us recognize our personal experiences, at that very moment.
+In essence, learning to apply mindfulness strategies, like baking or cooking, helps us recognize our personal experiences, at that very moment.
 You’re learning to be in the moment with your experiences.
 This in turn helps us develop self-compassion, enabling everyone to make wiser choices to respond more appropriately to difficult situations.
 You learn not to react so strongly or react in such aggressive or self-destructive ways…towards yourself or your children.

 This takes time and a system, however.

 And that’s what I aim to do in The Pro-Mind Experience, allowing you to learn about your emotions and the difference between your emotions and how you experience them, to avoid the negative impact (drugs, alcohol abuse, depression, anxiety).
-If one can recognize their thoughts are just thoughts, innocent travelers passing through, than you can learn to choose to engage in the experience of that thought or not.
-This can be empowering for virtually everyone – especially kids/adolescents.
+When Satori launched ProMind our vision was simple: Get health practitioners to think about their mental health more proactively.
+In early 2020, prior to the COVID-19 pandemic, Satori launched The ProMind Experience to support hospitals in raising awareness of the benefits of workplace wellness and personal development.
+The ProMind Experience broadened its focus to encompass physical, cognitive, spiritual and behavioural health, and support the full range of wellbeing needs of their employees.
+If one can recognize that their thoughts are just thoughts – that they’re innocent travelers passing through – then they can make a choice on whether to engage in the experience of that thought or not.
+This can be empowering for virtually everyone.